A Window to the Past

 All too often the history of one-room schools has been told from the perspective of school administrators and reformers.
 Seldom have writers depicted the institutions from the vantage point of those who attended them.
 In an effort to do so, I spent the winter and spring of 2005 traveling throughout the state of Ohio to collect the oral life histories of men and women who attended one-room schools in the first half of the twentieth century.
 By documenting their stories, I hoped to contribute to the development of an important chapter in American education.
 Though challenging at times, my experiences in the field proved to be incredibly rewarding.

 Over the course of the next three days I will present a portrait of one-room schools as they would have looked to those who attended them.
 To do so, I plan to employ a variety of compositional mediums, including text, photography, and audio.
 My decision to integrate these mediums is a result of my desire to share with you, as closely as possible, the stories as I heard them.
 Several of the people I interviewed shared photographs from their pasts.
 In many instances they depicted the schools they attended, along with former classmates, teachers, and friends.
-Others brought me to see their former schools.

 I hope you enjoy the following montage.
 By integrating this mix of mediums, it is my intention to provide you with a window to the past, one through which I have been fortunate enough to look.